Breast in Show: Are Gummy Bear Implants the Next Breast Thing?

 If you are considering breast augmentation with implants, you may have heard some buzz about the latest option in the breast implant category — the highly cohesive gel or "gummy bear" breast implant.

-Two gummy bear implants are approved by the Food and Drug Administration (FDA) for use in the United States: Sientra's Silimed implants and Allergan's Natrelle 410 breast implant.
-The FDA is currently reviewing data on a third, the contour profile gel (CPG) from Mentor.
+Three gummy bear implants are approved by the Food and Drug Administration (FDA) for use in the United States: Sientra's Silimed implants, Allergan's Natrelle 410 breast implant and Mentor's MemoryShape™ Breast Implants, formerly known as the contour profile gel (CPG).

 Meet the Gummy Bear Implant

 Gummy bear implants are made of a highly cohesive, form-stable silicone gel.
 Compared with the other types of silicone gel implants, the silicone particles in the gummy bear implants are more cross-linked, so the material bands together more closely.
 This "form-stable" quality is where some of the advantages of gummy bear implants come into play.

 One of these advantages is the feel — gummy bear implants have the feel of natural breast tissue.

 There are also safety pluses.
 Namely, if you cut a gummy bear implant in half, the gel stays put.
 As a result, there is minimal risk of gel migration if the implant shell ruptures (and they can).
 This puts them on par with saline breast implants, which (upon rupture) release only salt water into the body.
 And gummy bear implants feel more natural than saline gel implants.